-Physical abuse is rampant in California nursing homes.
-According to a study done in 2017 by the World Health Organization (WHO), 9.3% of nursing home staff members admitted that they had committed some form of abuse against an elderly patient in the past.
-Unfortunately, physical abuse in nursing homes is widespread due to the fact that many, if not all, nursing home residents have cognitive and/or physical impairments that inhibit them from defending themselves from perpetrators.
-Additionally, those suffering from physical abuse often do not tell their loved ones out of fear of retaliation, and thus it goes unnoticed.
+Physical abuse is rampant in California nursing homes and assisted living facilities.
+According to a 2017 study by the World Health Organization (WHO), 9.3% of nursing home staff members admitted to committing some form of abuse against an elderly patient.
+Unfortunately, physical abuse in nursing homes is widespread due to the fact that many residents have cognitive and/or physical impairments that prevent them from defending themselves.
+Additionally, those suffering from physical abuse often do not tell anyone out of fear of retaliation, so the abuse goes on unnoticed.

-Physical abuse in nursing homes occurs for a variety of reasons.
-One common reason is under-staffing at nursing homes, which allows abuse to go unnoticed.
+In the United States, physical abuse in nursing homes occurs for a variety of reasons.
+One common reason is under-staffing.
 Other reasons include failure to conduct background investigations on employees, failure to properly train staff, failure to properly supervise staff members, and failure to provide the proper ratio of staff to patients.
 These reasons are no excuse, and nursing homes have a duty to provide residents with a safe place to live.
-There are also many risk factors to take into account that may make you or a loved one more susceptible to nursing home abuse, and they include the following:
+There are also many risk factors that may make you or a loved one more susceptible to becoming a victim of nursing home abuse, including the following:

-There are many different indications that physical abuse may be occurring in a nursing home.
-The most common indicators of physical abuse within a nursing home appear directly on the elder’s body and include the following unexplained injuries:
+There are many different indications of physical abuse.
+The most common signs of nursing home physical abuse appear directly on the victim’s body and include unexplained injuries like bruises, sprains, and burns.

-It is also important to take note of injuries that have been explained, and ensure that such explanations have not been fabricated.
-This can be done by checking up on the elderly individual and ensuring that their injuries are healing properly.
-Also, it is important to note whether the injury continuously appears in the same or other locations.
-If injuries continue to persist or reappear, it is of great importance to acknowledge the pattern and ensure that a loved one is not in harm’s way.
-Unfortunately, however, such patterns often are grave indicators of abuse, in which case a knowledgeable California nursing home abuse attorney such as Mr. Bryant should evaluate your loved one’s circumstances, and assist you with following the correct procedures with authorities, social services, and the perpetrators themselves to ensure that such abuse does not continue.
+It is also important to verify explanations of injuries and check that the injuries are healing properly.
+Be sure to note whether the injury continuously appears in the same or other locations.
+Unfortunately, such patterns often are grave indicators of abuse, in which case a knowledgeable California nursing home abuse attorney such as Mr. Bryant should evaluate the circumstances and assist you to ensure that such abuse does not continue.

-Extensive research should be done when considering a nursing home, but sometimes even these searches into the backgrounds of the nursing homes are not enough.
-For this reason, in order to ensure that a loved one is not being physically abused in a nursing home facility, it is important to remain in constant contact with the elder.
-It is also important to visit in person at random times to limit the possibility of apparent physical abuse being covered up by the care provider.
-During in-person visits, it is imperative that visitors look for obvious signs of abuse such as the ones listed above.
-It is also a good idea to take into consideration the environment in which your loved one is residing in.
-Is the facility clean and organized?
+Extensive research should be done when considering a nursing home, but sometimes research is not enough.
+To ensure that a loved one is not being physically abused in a skilled nursing facility, remain in constant contact with them.
+It is also important to visit in person at random times to limit the possibility of physical abuse being covered up.
+During in-person visits, look for obvious signs of abuse.
+It is also a good idea to consider the living environment: is the facility clean and organized?
 Do the staff seem genuinely happy and attentive when dealing with the patients?
-Finally, do the other elderly patients appear to be in good care and spirits?
-These are all important things to take into consideration upon visiting, as they may be small indicators of a much larger problem in the nursing home itself.
+Finally, do the other residents appear to be in good care and spirits?
+These are all important things to consider, as they may be indicators of a much larger problem in the nursing home.

 Physical abuse in nursing homes is sometimes hidden.
-Often, nursing home staff will claim a resident has fallen in order to cover up the abuse.
 Any injury requiring emergency treatment or hospitalization is a sign of abuse.
-Other signs of abuse include broken bones and unreported injuries.
-Any injury that does not make sense as to how it occurred could be a sign of physical abuse.
-Anytime a resident is kept from seeing his family members or guests, physical abuse may have taken place and it is important to investigate further.
+Any injury explanation that does not make sense could be a sign of physical abuse, as is a resident being kept from seeing family members or guests.

-Physical abuse can also be concealed or covered up by elderly individuals themselves out of fear of retaliation if they believe that their family will confront the wrongdoer(s) and then not remove them from the dangerous situation.
-Also, physical abuse may be concealed by the elder out of embarrassment, as they can be ashamed that they were so frail and vulnerable they were unable to protect themselves from the abuse.
+Physical abuse can also be concealed by a victim out of fear of retaliation, if they believe that their family will confront the wrongdoer(s) and then not remove them from the dangerous situation.
+An elder may also cover up physical abuse out of embarrassment, as they may feel ashamed that they were so frail and vulnerable they were unable to protect themselves from the abuse.

-If you or a loved one is being physically abused in a nursing home, it is important to reach out to an elder neglect and abuse attorney immediately.
-Elderly patients are more fragile than the general population and are more susceptible to serious injury and possibly death should they be exposed to physical abuse.
-A knowledgeable attorney such as Joel Bryant will be able to immediately help with the reporting process of the situation should he evaluate your circumstances or a loved one’s as physical elder abuse, in his free consultation.
-Joel Bryant will aid you in navigating the process of informing local law enforcement and social services of the alleged abuse as well as provide additional support through his many resources during the duration of the investigation.
-Joel will work with you to ensure that your loved one is rightfully compensated for the abuse they have endured, and ensure that the wrongdoers are held responsible for their actions in causing the pain and suffering that has led to contacting Attorney Joel Bryant.
+If you or a loved one is being physically abused in a nursing home, make sure to reach out to an elder abuse and neglect lawyer immediately.
+More frail than the general population, elders are more susceptible to serious injury and even wrongful death, should they be physically abused.
+A knowledgeable attorney such as Joel Bryant will be able to immediately help with the reporting process of the situation should he evaluate the circumstances as physical elder abuse.
+Joel Bryant will help you navigate the process of informing local law enforcement and social services of the alleged abuse, as well as provide additional support through his many resources during the duration of the investigation.

 Nursing home neglect and abuse must be stopped, and the owners of nursing homes are responsible if a resident in their care becomes the victim of nursing home abuse or neglect.
-If one of your loved ones was abused in a nursing home, contact Attorney Bryant and his team today.
-It is important for loved one’s to speak up on behalf of their elderly family members because many times, elderly individuals are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.
+If one of your loved ones was physically abused in a skilled nursing or assisted living facility, contact Attorney Bryant and his team today.
+It is important to speak up on behalf of elderly family members because many times, dependent adults are unable to speak up out of fear, embarrassment, isolation, or diseases such as Alzheimer’s that leave them more vulnerable to being abused.

 “Joel and his team were the help I needed to approach the nursing home that didn’t take good care of my grandmother.
 With Joel’s help, my grandmother was fairly compensated for the injuries she suffered as a result of the nursing home’s neglect and abuse.”Andrea C.